-- SW 2.11.1 Finish judges shall be positioned in elevated stands in line with the finish where they have at all times a clear view of the course and the finish line, unless they operate an Automatic Officiating device in their respective assigned lanes by depressing the "push-button" at the completion of the race. - SW 2.11.2 After each event the finish judges shall decide and report the placing of the swimmers according to the assignments given to them.
+- SW 2.11.1 Finish judges shall be positioned in line with the finish where they have at all times a clear view of the course and the finish line. - SW 2.11.2 After each event the finish judges shall decide and report the placing of the swimmers according to the assignments given to them.
 Finish judges other than push-button operators shall not act as timekeepers in the same event.

-SW 2.12 Desk Control (other than for Olympic Games and World Championships)
+SW 2.12 Chief Recorder (other than for Olympic Games and World Championships)

-- SW 2.12.1 The chief recorder is responsible for checking results from computer printouts or from results of times and placing in each event received from the referee.
-The chief recorder shall witness the referee's signing the results. - SW 2.12.2 The recorders shall control withdrawals after the heats or finals, enter results on official forms, list all new records established, and maintain scores where appropriate.
+SW 2.12.1 The chief recorder is responsible for checking results from computer printouts or from results of times and placing in each event received from the referee.
+The chief recorder shall witness the referee's signing the results.